Imagine this scenario: A drunk guy sneers at you in the bar and you’re offended.

-But what most of us fail to realize is that these issues — the troublesome drunk guy, a friend who betrays us, business competitions, the stranger who accidentally spills coffee on our lap, or even political issues — are just things beyond our control.
+But what we fail to realize is that these things — the troublesome drunk guy, a friend who betrays us, business competitions, the stranger who accidentally spills coffee on our lap, or even political issues — are beyond our control.

-Even worse is that, in the coming days, these issues really won’t matter that much.
+In fact, in the coming days, they won’t matter that much.

-Perhaps there will be new social issues people talk about.
-Or maybe there’ll be more serious issues your family need to solve.
-Whatever.
+Perhaps there will be new social problems people talk about.
+More serious stuff your family need to solve.
+And so on.

-So every time you catch yourself reacting to issues, ask yourself: Will this issue matter next week or next month or next year?
+So every time you catch yourself reacting, ask yourself: Will this thing matter next week or next month, or next year?

 Question it.
 And be honest.

-If the answer is no, then don’t take them personally.
+If the answer is no, then don’t take these random encounters personally.
 Don’t waste your time.
 Don’t waste your energy.

-If you can’t find solution to that issue, move on.
+If you can’t find a solution, let go and move on.

 The earth doesn’t stop revolving.
-It’ll never stop, whatever issues you face.
-That’s for sure.
+It’ll never stop, whatever dilemma you face.